klaytn/klaytn-docs/docs/misc/glossary.md

 The process of storing an anchor on a blockchain.
 This can be done by creating a transaction that contains the hash of the external data, or by creating a smart contract that references the external data (for example, [Anchoring in service chain](https://docs.klaytn.foundation/content/installation-guide/deployment/service-chain/references/anchoring)).

 ### Baobab
 The public testnet of the Klaytn platform.
-It is used by developers to test and verify their applications before deploying them to the mainnet.
+It is used by developers to test and verify their applications before deploying them to the Klaytn Cypress mainnet.

 See also [Cypress](#cypress).